eshnish/Kube-3-Node-Cluster/README.md

     [bash] ``````kubectl create deployment nginx --image=nginx`````` --Creates a K8s deployment in nginx.
     --In K8s nginx is used for the ingress controller.
 Ingress is used to re-route the internal traffic of the cluster which hits the services from external IP.
+    --In this case it takes the nginx image to deploy.

+    [bash] ``````kubectl expose deployment nginx --type=NodePort --port=80`````` --Exposes the nginx to a port.
+    --This is the port through which all single point of requests from external sources would be coming in for the services.